Student Academic Services (SAS)

 - Study skills (organizing information, memory strategies etc.)

 - Time management

 - Focus and motivation

-who needs SASS?
+who needs SAS?

 The bullets below identify just a few of the reasons why your child may need Academic Success Services: